kevindigo/quests-of-zeus/backlog.md

 == Short-term ==

+- Split view out of controller
+  - Controller would know about view, but not vice versa

 == Cosmetic/Usability ==

+- Display colors for cube and monster quests
 - Can't click on anything on a hex (icon, cubes, monsters)
 - Make monster triangles larger
 - Make statue bar taller